Unnatural History (TV series)

 Unnatural History is a television series produced by Warner Horizon Television for Cartoon Network and YTV.

-The series is the second scripted, live-action show on Cartoon Network after the failure of Out of Jimmy's Head.
+The series is the second scripted, live-action show on Cartoon Network after Out of Jimmy's Head.
 The series consisted of thirteen hour-long episodes and premiered on Sunday, June 13, 2010.
 On July 13, the series was rescheduled to Tuesday nights.

 It is only the second Cartoon Network show outside of Adult Swim and Toonami to have the U.S. rating of "TV-PG-V", and a parental-guidance warning after every commercial break and at the beginning of the show (the first being Star Wars: The Clone Wars); its rating in Canada for most episodes is "G", or else "PG".

 On November 19, 2010, Cartoon Network cancelled the series after one season.

 Premise

 This series is centered on Henry Griffin, a teenager with exceptional skills acquired through years of globe-trotting with his anthropologist parents.
-But Henry faces his biggest challenge of all when he moves back to America to begin junior year at Smithson High School in Washington D.C., a place stranger than any he's ever lived before.
+However, Henry faces his biggest challenge of all when he moves back to America to begin junior year at Smithson High School in Washington D.C., a place stranger than any he's ever lived before.
 Together with his cousin Jasper and Jasper's friend Maggie, he uses the skills he learned around the globe to solve the postmodern mysteries of high school.